tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

   0.005   0.001   0.006
 ```

-Based on the results from `system.time` the `rowMeans` approach is over 200 times faster
+Based on the results from `system.time`, the `rowMeans` approach is over 200 times faster
 than the `apply` loop.

 #### 3. `apply` loop versus vectorized approach